mattdifford/zuru/pages/privacy.md

 to update your records, or how to obtain a copy of the information that we hold about you, please contact us:

-Post: Data Protection Officer ZURU Group Ltd
+Post: Data Protection Officer Zuru Group Ltd

 20-22 The Mall